argoproj/argo-events/docs/sensors/filters/intro.md

 If filters determine an event is valid, this will trigger the action defined by the Sensor.

 If filters determine an event is not valid, this won't trigger any action.

+## Prerequisite

+A webhook event-source must be set up.

 ## Types